jaintj95/AdvancedLaneFinding/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The biggest problem I face while working on the project was figuring out the right set of colour-spaces and parameters to make sure the lane lines are detected properly throughout the video and the algorithm doesn't fail anywhere.
+It took a lot of trial and error, playing around with thresholds and parameters values to come up with suitable parameters.

-The current implement works fine with shadows and glares on roads but it will likely fail when the road has steep curves and is not flat.
+The current implementation works fine with shadows and glares on roads but it will likely fail when the road has steep curves and is not flat.

+We have hardcoded some parameters in this challenge.
+This limits the lane detection algorithms capabilities.
+One way to make the algorithm more robust would be to use Neural Networks and Machine Learning algorithms to improve lane detection in extreme road conditions.